 Furthermore, all units can carry a First Aid Kit, but this item isn’t as useful, and you’re better off calling a medic over.
 These distinctions may be confusing, but we’ll explain the differences below.

 What’s the Difference?

-First Aid Kits are single-use items, and they don’t heal a soldier back to perfect condition.
+First Aid Kits are single-use items that don’t heal a soldier back to perfect condition.
 Thus, users who apply first aid to themselves using these kits will experience decreased accuracy and shortness of breath due to injuries.
-However, as First Aid Kits are light, players can carry many of them on their person.
+However, as First Aid Kits are light, players can carry many of them.